 While a student’s tutor is usually their first port of call should a problem arise, there are many other sources of support available.
 There is also a great deal of useful information available on the Cambridge Students' Welfare and Wellbeing site.

 There are also some College policies and procedures which are particularly relevant for students.
-These are listed on the Policies page: see, in particular, the College's Dignity@Study policy and statement on harassment and assault, Drug and Alcohol abuse policy and the College's Statement on transgender issues.
+These are listed on the Policies page: see, in particular, the College's Harassment and Sexual Misconduct policies and statements, Drug and Alcohol abuse policy and the College's Statement on transgender issues.

 Registering with a GP